 The lawsuit was filed one day after the EPA and NHTSA jointly issued their "One National Program" rule, targeting state regulation of vehicle emissions.
 The lawsuit challenges one aspect of that rule-namely, NHTSA's determination that the Energy Policy and Conservation Act preempts state efforts to adopt or implement their own GHG vehicle emission standards or zero-emission vehicle (ZEV) mandates.
-NHTSA has moved to dismiss on the ground that the challenge should have been brought in the court of appeals in the first instance.

-In addition to that NHTSA determination, the "One National Program" rule rescinds a Clean Air Act waiver, granted by EPA, that allows California to set its own GHG tailpipe emission standards and implement a ZEV program.
-The rule also makes a determination that, even if California's waiver is valid, other states (such as Maryland) cannot take advantage of it by adopting California's standards themselves.
+In addition to that NHTSA determination, the "One National Program" rule rescinded a Clean Air Act waiver, granted by EPA, that allows California to set its own GHG tailpipe emission standards and implement a ZEV program.
+The rule also determined that, even if California's waiver is valid, other states (such as Maryland) cannot take advantage of it by adopting California's standards themselves.
 On November 15, 2019, the OAG joined California, 21 other states, and three cities in petitioning the D.C.
 Circuit for review of EPA's waiver determinations.
-The same petition also included a protective challenge to NHTSA's determination discussed above, in the event that jurisdiction is found lacking in the district court.
+The same petition also included a protective challenge to NHTSA's determination discussed above, in the event that jurisdiction was found lacking in the district court.
 Briefing in the D.C.
 Circuit case is complete.
 That case has been placed in abeyance while EPA and NHTSA consider whether to withdraw or modify their respective components of the "One National Program" rule.